TheDeFiQuant/OBv1-Code-Analysis/README.md

 # Openbook v1

-Openbook is a decentralized and order book-based exchange built on Solana.
-It's a community fork of Serum, the first order book-based DEX on Solana.
-Serum was released in August 2020 and initially developed by former FTX and Alameda employees.
+OpenBook is a decentralized, order book-based exchange built on Solana.
+It is a community fork of Serum, the first order book-based DEX on Solana, which was initially developed by former FTX and Alameda employees and released in August 2020.
 Due to concerns over compromised private keys and upgrade authority following the FTX collapse and hack, Solana's DeFi community decided to fork Serum.
 At the time of the fork, Serum was in version 4.
-The following code analysis looks at the core components and workflow of Openbook v1.
+OpenBook v1 represents a significant improvement over Serum v4 and is technically seen v5.
+The following code analysis examines the architecture, core components, and workflow of OpenBook v1.

 ## Architecture